-Magic has a long and varied history and has captivated and enthralled people for over 2,500 years.
+Magic has captivated and enthralled people for over 2,500 years.
 The first recorded magic act was by the magician Dedi who performed his tricks in Ancient Egypt in 2,700 B.C.
 He is credited with the first cups and balls magic trick.
-While there is some dispute over whether he actually performed this trick or not, he was renowned for bringing birds back to life by first decapitating them and then reattaching their heads!
+While there is some dispute over whether he actually performed this trick or not.
+He was renowned for bringing birds back to life by first decapitating them and then reattaching their heads!

-The cups and balls magic trick, using stones and small vinegar cups, was definitely performed in Roman times between 50-300 A.D. by a group of magicians known as the Acetabularii.
-It is also around this time that sleight of hand-of-hand tricks were performed.
-Since then, over the centuries, this type of magic has been used to entertain people at fairs and shows, but it was also used by con artists to trick people out of their money.
+The cups and balls magic trick, using stones and small vinegar cups, was definitely conjured in Roman times between 50-300 A.D.
+A group of magicians known as the Acetabularii are documented as performing it.
+It is also around this time that sleight of hand tricks were performed.
+Since then, over the centuries, this type of magic has been used to entertain people at fairs and shows.
+It has also been used by con artists to trick people out of their money.

 Over time, the publication of two books helped to dispel the belief that magic and witchcraft were linked.
-In 1584 Reginald Scot published The Discoverie of Witchcraft to try and dispel notions of witchcraft, but although he achieved this by revealing many of the magicians’ secrets, unfortunately, magicians were then thought of as dishonest charlatans.
-Later in 1655, Thomas Ady published A Candle in the Dark and wrote that believing magic was linked to witchcraft was a result of people’s ‘foolish imagination’.
+In 1584 Reginald Scot published The Discoverie of Witchcraft to try and dispel notions of witchcraft.
+He achieved his aim by revealing many of the magicians’ secrets, unfortunately, magicians were then thought of as dishonest charlatans.
+Later in 1655, Thomas Ady published A Candle in the Dark and wrote that ‘believing magic was linked to witchcraft was a result of people’s ‘foolish imagination’.

-Magic gradually came back into favour, and the start of the 1800s also saw magic being introduced to the big stage.
+Magic gradually came back into favour, and gradually magic began being introduced to the big stage.
 The founding father of modern magic shows is Jean Eugene Robert-Houdin.
 He took magic from the street onto the stage and into mainstream entertainment.
 Since then it has become a staple act of the variety show.
 Other famous names include Harry Houdini, who performed some amazing and sensational escape acts including being shackled in chains and placed in a locked and weighted box that was submerged in water.
 Without any help, Houdini freed himself from his underwater prison to return to the surface.

 The advent of television saw magic introduced to mass audiences with big names like David Copperfield and later David Blaine and Dynamo.
 Magic shows have become bigger, better and more glamorous, with brilliant illusions and seemingly impossible performances.